-521.4.2 ELECTRONIC CONTROL DEVICES
+520.4.2 ELECTRONIC CONTROL DEVICES

-The use of the TASER® device shall be in accordance with the office's Conducted Energy Device Policy.
+The use of the conducted energy device (CED) shall be in accordance with the office's Conducted Energy Device Policy.

 The use of other electronic devices, such as stun cuffs, stun vests, and stun belts, shall be in accordance with the office's Electronic Restraints Policy.